 We are just going to give things a few more moments while a few more listeners join us.
 So we're well up into nearly 100 listeners already.
 This is a very popular subject this morning.

-So back to today, we're going to focus on our chosen topic of dealing with poor performance proactively.
 So let's start, firstly, by welcoming Caroline McEnery from The HR Suite.
 Good morning, Caroline.

 Caroline: Good morning, Lynsey.
 Delighted to be here.